Features:

 Paul Douglas Preserve: This massive Forest Preserve in Hoffman Estates is all open grasslands, wetlands, and resident birds, with a 7.5 mile paved trail looping through it.
 This bike path is not as popular as some of the other, busier trails, so it’s a good choice for those seeking solitude.
 Paul Douglas Preserve INFO

-Green Valley: With spectacular views of the Chicago skyline and 12 miles of trails through savannah and oak woodlands, Green Valley is a another top choice for a run near Naperville, southwest of the city.
+Green Valley: Also near Naperville, Green Valley has 12 miles of trails through savannah and oak woodlands, with great views of the Chicago skyline.
 The Main Trail is a 2.7 mile crushed limestone path.
 We recommend adding on the 1.8 miles Hawk Trail to the scenic overlook for some hill work and killer views.
 MAP

 Comment on this Route/Share a Photo!